Spring Graduate Awards Competition

 - applicants should access the .pdf version of their CCV by clicking “History” in the top menu bar when logged into the CCV website and download the .pdf version of their CCV, rather than the .xml version.

-- academic records for all university-level studies (including studies undertaken but not completed) up to December 31, 2017.
+- up-to-date academic records for all university-level studies (including studies undertaken but not completed) up to December 31, 2018.

 - For UBC transcripts, the applicant's "Academic History" printed from the SISC by the applicant's graduate program will be accepted.